getindata/flink-elastic-catalog/README.md

 If we want a table to be partitioned it is necessary that we provide a catalog default or table specific option for partition column to use and catalog default or table specific partition number option for deciding how many partitions to use for a table.
 If only 1 option is provided we will receive an error.

----

-## flink-connector-jdbc

-The fork of [flink-connector-jdbc](https://github.com/apache/flink-connector-jdbc) (fork had been made even before the connector was separated from the main flink repo).

-The fork was created for several reasons:

-- Backport of [filter pushdown](https://github.com/apache/flink/pull/20140) feature to Flink 1.15.1.
-- Custom Elastic Dialect.
-There is a [Flink Jira ticket](https://issues.apache.org/jira/browse/FLINK-30702) to add it to the official connector repo.
-- Minor adjustments were needed to implement Flink Catalog for Elastic (it is also planned to be contributed to the official repo).

-Eventually, we want to get rid of this fork and use the official jars.